esvm4/Google-DA-Cyclistic/Case1/Report.md

 - Market the benefits of a membership in the area of Streeter Dr & Grand Ave.
 - Casual riders that used bikes 7-8 a.m or in Jan, Feb, Nov and Dec should be encouraged to become members.
 The company should actively reach out to them to offer them a membership, especially a trial one.
+- The usage of docked bikes were low in both groups, perhaps the company didn't place many docked bikes or people actually didn't like docked bikes.
+Either way, the company should do something further about the numbers of docked bikes and classical bikes.